Booking Terms & Conditions

 Cancellation by You

-If you or any member of your party wish to cancel your holiday, or if you fail to pay the full cost of the holiday within the specified time, you will be liable as a minimum, to pay the charges detailed below up to the point of cancellation, in addition to any non-refundable items*.
+If you or any member of your party wish to cancel your holiday, or if you fail to pay the full cost of the holiday within the specified time you will be liable, as a minimum, to pay the charges detailed below up to the point of cancellation, in addition to any non-refundable items*.
 Or in the case of failure to pay, at the date that we deem your booking to have been cancelled.
-Written notification from the person who made the booking must be received at our offices.
+Notification from the person who made the booking must be received at our offices.
+This can be by phone, or in writing, either by email or letter.
 The cancellation charge will be calculated according to the date this is received, or the date upon which your cancellation is treated as occurring because of non-payment.

-*Non-refundable holiday costs charged for at the time of booking, including upgraded air tickets, hotel upgrades, extensions, extra nights, transfers etc., will be charged at 100% and the charges shown below will then apply to the remainder of the holiday cost and any amendment charges are not refundable.
+*Non-refundable holiday costs charged including upgraded air tickets, hotel upgrades, extensions, extra nights, transfers etc., will be charged at 100% and the charges shown below will then apply to the remainder of the holiday cost and any amendment charges are not refundable.
 Additional accommodation costs for reduced occupancy or other components, may be payable in the event that one or more passengers cancels but where remaining passengers still wish to travel.

-Group Bookings - cancellation charges will apply to any guests of group who may wish to cancel in the unlikely event of cancellation by the lead passenger.
+Group Bookings - cancellation charges will apply to any guests in the group who may wish to cancel in the unlikely event of cancellation by the lead passenger.